Tom Tavares-Finson: Early life and education

 Thomas Tavares-Finson was born on 7 July 1953.
 He was educated at Jamaica College, McMaster University, Institute of Commonwealth Studies, and the University of London.

 Career

 Tavares-Finson was admitted to the English bar in 1979, the Jamaica Bar in 1981, and is a member of the Middle Temple.
 He is a justice of the peace and a notary public.

+The Jamaican Labour Party ran Tavares-Finson as a candidate in the 1993 Jamaican general election.
+On 12 March 1993, he led a group of supporters to the office of the People's National Party (PNP) in the North Central St. Andrew Constituency.
+A fight broke out between the JLP and PNP supporters and resulted in two men being shot and a police officer being stabbed.

-Tavares-Finson was a member of the Electoral Advisory Committee from 2005 to 2006, and he became a member of the Electoral Commission of Jamaica] in 2006.
-He was a member of the Jamaica Labour Party's central executive and standing committees.
+Tavares-Finson was a member of the Electoral Advisory Committee from 2005 to 2006, and he became a member of the Electoral Commission of Jamaica in 2006.
+He was a member of the JLP's central executive and standing committees.
 He is currently the chair of the National Gallery of Jamaica.

 Tavares-Finson was a member of the Senate in the 1980 session, and returned in 2007.
 He was elected Deputy President of the Senate in 2007.
 He was in charge of the opposition business in the Senate.
 He succeeded Floyd Morris as President of the Senate on 10 March 2016 and reelected on 15 September 2020.